 UMAP

-UMAP, or Uniform Manifold Approximation and Projection, is a powerful dimensionality reduction technique widely used in data science and machine learning.
-It excels at visualizing high-dimensional datasets by projecting them into lower-dimensional spaces, typically 2D or 3D, while preserving the underlying structure of the data.
-UMAP operates by first learning the manifold structure of the data in high dimensions and then finding a low-dimensional representation.
-This method is particularly effective for clustering and visualizing complex data patterns, making it a popular choice for tasks such as exploratory data analysis and outlier detection.
+UMAP, or Uniform Manifold Approximation and Projection, is a powerful dimensionality reduction technique widely used in data analysis and visualization.
+It excels at transforming high-dimensional data into lower-dimensional representations while preserving the underlying structure and relationships within the data.
+UMAP operates by learning the manifold structure of the data in high-dimensional space and then mapping it to a lower-dimensional space, typically two or three dimensions.
+This makes it particularly useful for exploratory data analysis, clustering, and visualizing complex datasets, allowing researchers to uncover patterns and insights that may not be immediately apparent in higher dimensions.

 Biologists, stop putting UMAP plots in your papers